-I LOVE items that serve multiple purposes (see #3 above!), so if I’m not sure if I want to purge an item, I try to consider if there are other ways I could use the item — making it more useful for me.
+I love anything that serves multiple purposes (see #3 above), so if I’m questioning myself on something, I try to consider any other ways I could use the item — making it more useful.

-I also had a bunch of old high school and college t-shirts made into a t-shirt quilt that we now use ALLLL the time.
-I love that my dresser drawers are so much emptier and that my kids can see and ask about all my old t-shirts when they use my quilt to make forts or snuggle under while watching TV.
+I also had a bunch of old high school and college t-shirts made into a t-shirt quilt that we now use all the time (the kids love hearing the stories behind my shirts).

 5. Would I use it more often if it were stored in a more convenient place?

-For example, I recently revamped my pantry storage to accommodate all the bulk foods we’ve been buying… and I was pleasantly surprised to notice how much more efficient my time in the kitchen has been, AND that my children are now asking for dried fruit and nuts for snacks (because they are front and center) versus the goldfish and pretzels that I tucked behind for a bit.
+For example, when I revamped my pantry storage to accommodate more bulk foods I was pleasantly surprised to notice how much more efficient my time in the kitchen was.

-If you are worried you’ll miss an item after you purge it, first try moving the item in question to a more prominent place in your home.
-If you still find that you don’t use it, I can almost guarantee you will NOT miss it!
+BOTTOM LINE: If you are worried you’ll regret a decision, first move the item in question to a more prominent place in your home.
+If you still don’t use it, it’s time to donate.

-Purging is an on-going process that really is never finished (sorry!) so I’ve found it works best to have a permanent place to store our donated items in between trips to the thrift store.
+Purging is an ongoing process that’s never fully complete (sorry!) so I’ve found it works best to have a permanent place to store our donated items in between trips to the thrift store.

-I keep a donation bag at the bottom of our closest, one in the laundry room, and one in an upstairs closet so I always have a place to stash our cast-offs until it’s time to drop them off.
+I keep donation bags at the bottom of our closet, one in the laundry room, and one in an upstairs closet so I always have an out-of-the-way place to stash our cast-offs until it’s time to drop them off.

 When we make a trip to the local thrift store, I simply grab our bags and head out the door.